konradhalas/dacite/README.md

 ## Usage

-Dacite is based on a single function - `dacite.make`.
+Dacite is based on a single function - `dacite.from_dict`.
 This function takes 3 parameters:

 - `data_class` - data class type